Magellol/hrdwr-monitor/README.md

 - [remotehwinfo](https://github.com/Demion/remotehwinfo)@v0.5

 Note that this only has been tested running specifically the aforementioned versions.
 Other versions may or may not work.
-Also `HMWiNfo` must have the following sensor enabled:
+Also `HMWiNfo` must have the following sensors enabled:

 - Total CPU Usage
 - CPU Package